 So it seems the lesson for restaurateurs and other retailers is to realize that bringing close attention to consuming or using an indulgence makes it less attractive to the consumer.
 Be alert for the effects of shopper attention.

-But wait, there’s more!
+But wait, that’s not all!
 The clicker effect held for those with low self-control more than for those with high self-control.
 How to tell if your shoppers have high or low self-control?
 Watch and listen for the signs.

 For your profitability: Sell Well: What Really Moves Your Shoppers